 Textphone: 18001 0303 3033 100

-Please note: To check the quality and consistency of our service, and for learning and development purposes, from time-to-time staff and volunteers will listen in to calls and read written enquiries.
+Please note: to check the quality and consistency of our service, and for learning and development purposes, we will occasionally listen in to calls and read written enquiries.
 We also sometimes record calls for this purpose.
 Please feel free to tell us not to if you are not comfortable with this.
 All staff and volunteers are bound by our strict confidentiality policy.
 For further information see our terms and conditions.

-To keep our number to hand, why not download our stroke helpline card.
+To keep our number to hand, download our stroke helpline card.

 Out of hours contacts